The Best Bamboo Dog Collars For Pups To Sit! Stay! In Sustainable Style

 The best hemp dog collars we’ve found are those by Wigglywoos Pet, which are all-natural down to the tea stained coloration.
 We particularly love their Just Hemp Step-In Dog Harness, that’s easy to put on and applies no throat pressure.

-FINAL THOUGHTS ON BAMBOO DOG COLLARS
+FINAL THOUGHTS ON SUSTAINABLE DOG COLLARS

 While the bamboo dog collar (and generally the bamboo pet product) industry has not yet hit critical mass, it’s definitely headed in the right direction.

 Of course, we’re thrilled there are already so many bamboo options, we’re still drooling for more.

 As canine-loving consumers, it’s our responsibility to bump the demand so the supply will match.
 So let’s put our money where our snout is and think twice about the impact of something as simple as shopping for a dog collar.

 After all, zero waste pet parenting starts with something as simple as an eco friendly collar.